powerhousepro69/videoinfox/readme.md

   - Playlist & Playlist Queue Play options: &nbsp; Play &nbsp; Start Autoplay &nbsp; Resume Autoplay
   - Directory To Playlist: &nbsp; Create a new playlist from a 1 level deep dir listing.
 Good for seasons of TV shows.
   - Playlist Queue to load unlimited playlists for autoplay with last played video marker.
   - Queue to Playlist: &nbsp; Save the Playlist Queue to a new Playlist.
+  - Default Directories to Playlist: Add recursive listings from Default Dirs 1-4 to a new Playlist.
   - Play Clipboard: &nbsp; Download a video url that is in the clipboard via Yt-dlp and autoplay.
   - Play Clipboard is available in: &nbsp; Home &nbsp; Played List &nbsp; Play List &nbsp; Yt-dlp Menu &nbsp; View Downloads
   - See codec, resolution and duration on the playing video.